AlessandroAnnini/swarm/README.md

 - Docstrings are turned into the function `description`.
 - Parameters without default values are set to `required`.
 - Type hints are mapped to the parameter's `type` (and default to `string`).
-- Per-parameter descriptions are not explicitly supported, but should work similarly if just added in the docstring.
-(In the future docstring argument parsing may be added.)
+- Parameter descriptions are correctly parsed from the docstring, even if multiline or some of them is missing.

 ```python
 def greet(name, age: int, location: str = "New York"):